-Urology assistants are specialized physician assistants who have medical expertise in the male and female urinary systems and male reproductive systems.
+Urology assistants are specialized physician assistants who have medical expertise in the male and female urinary systems and male reproductive system.
 A urology assistant does not have an M.D., even though he or she is responsible for examining, diagnosing, and treating patients.
-According to the American Academy of Physician Assistants, www.aapa.org, in every state physician assistants, including urology assistants, can prescribe medicine.
-Though urology assistants must work under the supervision of physicians, the U.S. Bureau of Labor Statistics, www.bls.gov, recognizes that many urology assistants are primary care providers and they consult with urologists as needed and as mandated by law.
+According to the American Academy of Physician Assistants, www.aapa.org, in every state, physician assistants, including urology assistants, can prescribe medicine.
+Though urology assistants must work under the supervision of physicians, the U.S. Bureau of Labor Statistics, www.bls.gov, recognizes that many urology assistants are primary care providers who consult with urologists as needed and as mandated by law.

 |Required Education||Master's degree in physician assisting|

 |Job Duties||Examining, diagnosing, and treating patients|

 Aspiring urology assistants must complete a 2-year master's degree program in physician assisting.
 The American Academy of Physician Assistants, www.aapa.org, reports that most students entering the programs already have both a bachelor's degree and work experience in the medical field.
 Before entering the field of urology assisting, a student must complete courses in microbiology, biochemistry, pathology, physiology, medical ethics, and disease prevention, among classes specializing in the human urinary tract and male reproductive system.

 Physician assistants are required to hold a state license.
 State licensing typically requires at least a passing score on the Physician Assistant National Certifying Examination.